 Taking Your Company Public (IPO)

 Thinking about an IPO?
 It’s not just a financing event — it’s a turning point.
 Going public brings fresh capital, wider recognition, and a real path for founders and early backers to realize value.
-For fast-growing tech and ambitious companies, an IPO can unlock global opportunities — but it also changes everything about how you run the business.
+For fast-growing tech and ambitious companies, the IPO of a company often marks the start of a new growth phase, unlocking global opportunities — but it also changes everything about how you run the business.

 Why consider an IPO?